A restricted superposition principle for (non-)linear Fokker-Planck-Kolmogorov equations on Hilbert spaces: Introduction

-In the third part (i.e.~Sections \ref{section:framework-nonlinear} and \ref{section:nonlinear-results}) we adapt Corollary \ref{cor:SP-onH-linear-anySolutionwith} to a nonlinear version of the restricted superposition principle on $\mathbb H$ (see Theorem \ref{thm:SP-nonlinear-onH} below).
-We make use of the idea in \cite{BR18a} and \cite[Section 2]{BR18b} on ``freezing'' of a nonlinear solution.
-This means, that if we are given a probability solution $\mu$ to a nonlinear FPKE
+The second part of this work (i.e.~Sections \ref{section:framework-nonlinear} and \ref{section:nonlinear-results}) is devoted to the nonlinear case in which we will adapt Theorem \ref{cor:SP-onH-linear-anySolutionwith} to a nonlinear version of the restricted superposition principle on $\mathbb H$ (see Theorem \ref{thm:SP-nonlinear-onH} below).
+We make use of the idea in \cite{BR18a} and \cite[Section 2]{BR18b} on ``freezing'' a nonlinear solution.
+This means, that if we are given a probability solution $(\mu_t)_{t \in [0,T]}$ to a nonlinear FPKE

-we fix this $\mu$ and consider the linear FPKE
+we fix this $(\mu_t)_{t \in [0,T]}$ and consider the linear FPKE

-for which $\mu$ is a particular solution.
-This allows us to apply results for linear Cauchy problems, but now with coefficients depending on some fixed measure $\mu_t$.
-In our case, we will assume that the assumptions on our coefficients are uniform in the measure-component (see Subsection \ref{section:nonlinear-Assumptions} below) and, hence, satisfy all assumptions necessary for Corollary \ref{cor:SP-onH-linear-anySolutionwith}.
-What's more, the martingale solution that we obtain for the martingale problem with coefficients $b(\cdot, \cdot, \mu_{\cdot})$ and $\sigma(\cdot, \cdot, \mu_{\cdot})$ is connected to McKean--Vlasov SDEs.
+for which $(\mu_t)_{t \in [0,T]}$ is a particular solution.
+This allows us to apply results for linear FPKEs, but now with coefficients depending on this fixed path of measures $(\mu_t)_{t \in [0,T]}$.
+In our case, we will assume that the assumptions on our coefficients are uniform in the measure-component (see Subsection \ref{section:nonlinear-Assumptions} below) and, hence, satisfy all assumptions necessary for Theorem \ref{cor:SP-onH-linear-anySolutionwith}.
+The martingale solution that we obtain for the martingale problem with coefficients $(t,x)\longmapsto b(t, x, \mu_{t})$ and $(t,x)\longmapsto\sigma(t, x, \mu_{t})$ is connected to a corresponding McKean--Vlasov SDE (see \cite{BR18a}, \cite{BR18b} for details).